17 hours ago12 min read

 Demat account mandatory: Investors must have a broking account.

-High transparency: daily NAV disclosure and standardised pricing.
+High transparency: Daily NAV disclosure and standardised pricing.

 Gold ETFs are widely used by institutional and retail investors seeking a cost-efficient and liquid way to gain exposure to gold prices without dealing with storage or purity concerns.